allen-cell-animated/timelapse-colorizer/README.md

 **Prerequisites:**

 - Node 18 or higher
-- Python 3 (and optionally, a virtual Python environment)
+- Python 3.8 or higher (and optionally, a virtual Python environment)
 - This repository, cloned with `git clone`

 ### Web tool